Improper vs finitely additive distributions as limits of countably additive probabilities: Convergence of probability sequences

-The fact that a sequence of proper distributions have both improper and FAP limits may suggest a connection between the two notions as proposed heuristically by many authors.
+The fact that a sequence of proper distributions has both improper and FAP limit points may suggest a connection between the two notions as proposed heuristically by several authors, such as \citet{levi1980,stone1982,kada1986}.
 The following results show that this is not the case.
-Roughly speaking, it is shown that any FAP which is a FAP limit of some proper distribution sequence can be connected to any improper prior by this mean.
+Roughly speaking, it is shown that any FAP which is a limit point of some proper distribution sequence can be connected to any improper prior by this mean.

 \begin{theorem} Let $\{\pi_n\}_n$ be a sequence of proper distributions such that $\lim_{n}\pi_n(K)=0 $ for any compact set $K$.
-Then, for any improper distribution $\pi$, it can be constructed a sequence $\{\widetilde\pi_n\}_n $ which converges q-vaguely to $\pi$ and which has the same set of FAP limits as $\{\pi_n\}_n$. \end{theorem}
+Then, for any improper distribution $\pi$, it can be constructed a sequence $\{\widetilde\pi_n\}_n $ which converges q-vaguely to $\pi$ and which has the same set of FAP limit points as $\{\pi_n\}_n$. \end{theorem}